ShulcN/DroneModel/Readme.md

 - Creating a brushless motor model in Simulink
 - Creating a quadcopter model in Simulink
-- Creating an electronic circuit
 - Writing minimal code for the drone:
     - motor control
     - accelerometer interaction
 - Creating a 3D model of the quadcopter
 - Printing and assembling
 - Solving noise filtering issues
-- Calculating a controller for drone stabilization
+- Calculating and modeling a controller for drone stabilization and tracking trajectory
 - Programming control laws and debugging

 ### Optional Part